jon-emerson/chessaroo/README.md

-# Chessaroo
+# BlunderLab

-Chessaroo is a web application that imports Chess.com games so players can capture, review, and critique their play with richer metadata than the source site provides.
+BlunderLab is a web application that imports Chess.com games so players can capture, review, and critique their play with richer metadata than the source site provides.

 ## 🏗️ Architecture